talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

   - If there is no such Purchase, the one will be registered with attributes described in `Shopify Webhook payload and Talkable Purchase attributes mapping`

   - If such Purchase exists, Purchases Syncing compares **Email** and **Subtotal** with Shopify Webhook payload.
-    In case these attributes differ, Talkable Integrations team will be notified.
-Otherwise nothing happens, existing Purchase data is kept unmodified.
+    In case these attributes differ, Talkable Integrations team will is notified.
+Otherwise, nothing happens and the existing Purchase data is kept unmodified.